 The 2007 Incentive Plan is administered by the Board of Directors or a committee thereof, which is authorized to determine, among other things, the key employees, directors or consultants who will receive awards under the plan, the amount and type of award, exercise prices or performance criteria, if applicable, and vesting schedules.
-Under the original terms of the plan and subject to various restrictions contained in the plan document, the total number of shares of common stock which may be issued pursuant to awards under the Plan may not exceed 1,481,491 shares.
-In 2012, the stockholders approved an amendment to the Escalade, Incorporated 2007 Incentive Plan to provide an additional 1,500,000 shares of common stock.
-Bank approval of this amendment was obtained as part of the Eighth Amendment to the Credit Agreement.
+Under the original terms of the plan and subject to various restrictions contained in the plan document, the total number of shares of common stock which may be issued pursuant to awards under the Plan may not exceed 2,981,491.